GreyMilton/house-of-games-api/README.md

 # How can I use this repo?

-If you'd like to install and run this git repository on your own machine, rather than viewing it at the address you are at now, or by accessing the hosted version of the API at the [link above](), you will need to:
+If you'd like to install and run this git repository on your own machine, rather than only viewing the repo on GitHub, or than by accessing the hosted version of the API at the [link above](https://house-of-games-api.herokuapp.com), you will need to:

-1. Install Node.js and Postgres.
+1. Install Node.js and Postgres on your computer.
-2. Fork and clone this repo.
+2. Fork and clone this repo to your computer.
 3. Install npm dependencies.
 4. Create two simple `.env` files.
 5. Create local databases and seed.